From Tool Making to Production: How Injection Mold Design Impacts Plastics Manufacturing Success

 • Greater flexibility

-• Lower costs
+• Lower production costs

-• Reliable domestic supply chains
+• Reliable supply chains

-Programs that overlook the importance of tool making often struggle with:
+Programs that neglect tool making often face:

 • Quality issues